-1. To receive the Audited Financial Statements for the financial year ended 31 December 2015 together with the Reports of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2016 together with the Reports of the Directors and Auditors thereon.
 (Please refer to Explanatory Note A) 2.
-To approve the Directors' fees for the financial year ended 31 December 2015.
+To approve the Directors' fees for the financial year ended 31 December 2016.
 (Resolution 1) 3.
-To re-elect Encik Norazmi Bin Mohamed Nurdin, who retire by rotation in accordance with Article 84 of the Company's Articles of Association and, being eligible, have offered himself for re-election.
+To re-elect Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin, who retire by rotation in accordance with Article 84 of the Company's Constitution and, being eligible, have offered himself for re-election.
 (Resolution 2) 4.
 To re-appoint Messrs Afrizan Tarmili Khairul Azhar as Auditors of the Company and to authorise the Directors to fix their remuneration.
-(Resolution 3) As S pecial Business То со onsider and if thought fit, to pass the following Ordinary Resolutions:- 5.
-Re-appointment of Director "THAT pursuant to Section 129(6) of the Companies Act, 1965, the following Directors, who is over the age of seventy (70) years, be and are hereby re-appointed as Directors of the Company and to hold office until the conclusion of the next Annual General Meeting." i.
-Tan Sri Datuk Adzmi Bin Abdul Wahabii.
-Dato' Nik Ismail Bin Dato' Nik Yusoff (Resolution 4) (Resolution 5) 6.
-Authority to Continue in Office as Independent Non-Executive Director "THAT authority be and is hereby given to Dato' Nik Ismail Bin Dato' Nik Yusoff, who has served the Board as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012."
-(Resolution 6)
+(Resolution 3) As S special Business То с onsider and if thought fit, to pass the following Ordinary Resolutions:-

+5. Authority to Continue in Office as Independent Non-Executive Director

+"THAT authority be and is hereby given to Dato' Nik Ismail Bin Dato' Nik Yusoff, who has served the Board as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012."

-7. Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature
+6. Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-"THAT subject to the Companies Act, 1965 ("Act"), the Memorandum and Articles of Association of the Company and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, approval be and is hereby given to the Company and/or its subsidiary to enter into recurrent related party transactions of a revenue or trading nature with the related parties ("Recurrent Related Party Transactions") as set out in Section 2.3 of the Company's Circular to Shareholders dated 28 April 2016, subject further to the following:- the Recurrent Related Party Transactions are entered into in the ordinary course of business on terms not more favourable to the related parties than those generally available to the public, and the Recurrent Related Party Transactions are undertaken on arm's length basis and are not to the detriment of the minority shareholders of the Company;
+"THAT subject to the Companies Act, 2016 ("Act"), the Constitution of the Company and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, approval be and is hereby given to the Company and/or its subsidiary to enter into recurrent related party transactions of a revenue or trading nature with the related parties ("Recurrent Related Party Transactions") as set out in Section 2.3 of the Company's Circular to Shareholders dated 27 April 2017, subject further to the following:-

+- the Recurrent Related Party Transactions are entered into in the ordinary course of business on terms not more favourable to the related parties than those generally available to the public, and the Recurrent Related Party Transactions are undertaken on arm's length basis and are not to the detriment of the minority shareholders of the Company; - (ii) the disclosure is made in the Annual Report of the breakdown of the aggregate value of the Recurrent Related Party Transactions conducted pursuant to the shareholders' mandate during the financial year, amongst others, based on the following information:- - (a) the type of Recurrent Related Party Transactions made; and - (b) the names of the related parties involved in each type of Recurrent Related Party Transactions made and their relationship with the Company;